 6. My child plays piano.
 Can he/she play it in band class?

 Unfortunately, no. Concert band repertoire rarely calls for a piano, and when it does, it is only for one.
 However, we have many students in band who also play the piano.
-Students who have a year or more of piano under their belt usually do very well starting rting a new instrument.
+Students who have a year or more of piano under their belt usually do very well starting a new instrument.
 That goes for students who play other non-band instruments as well.
-Plus, later in high school and college, there are often opportunities for band students who also play piano, guitar, or bass to do so in groups like jazz band, pep band, and sometimes marching band.
+Plus, later in high school and college, there are often opportunities for band students who also play piano, guitar, or bass to do so in groups like jazz band, pep band, steel drum band, and marching band.
 Directors often prefer to pick those students from their concert band ensembles.

 7. What if my child decides they do not like the instrument they chose?

 That is why it is important to come to the band open house and let your child try every instrument available.
 Sometimes a child will think they want to play the flute, but get a clarinet in their hands, and they’re sold!
 Or maybe neither of you had ever heard of a baritone, but wow!
 What a sound!
 Sometimes a child changes their mind after starting band.
 If you are renting, switching instruments is not difficult.
 After switching, your child will need to get in some extra practice time, and maybe enlist the help of an advanced band member or private lesson teacher to get caught up with the class.
-If a student wishes to switch instruments late in the school year; however, it may be necessary to wait until the following school year and repeat beginning band on the new instrument.
-As soon as they are caught up, they can join the advanced band.